odinuv/web/walkthrough-slim/named-routes/index.md

 ~~~

 ## What would the code look like without named routes
-It is possible to work without named routes but it is quiet confusing.
+It is possible to work without named routes but it is quite confusing.
 Imagine that you have following route
 structure in your application:

 ~~~ php?start_inline=1